-The Offer in Compromise program is a powerful tax relief program designed to reduce the tax liability of struggling business owners or individual taxpayers.
+The Offer in Compromise program is a powerful tax relief program designed by the IRS to reduce the tax liability of struggling business owners or individual taxpayers.
 It is also referred to as the federal tax settlement program.
-When used correctly it can save you thousands of dollars because you pay less than the full amount due (your “offer amount”).
+When used correctly, it can save you thousands of dollars because you pay less than the full amount due (your “offer amount”).
 Unfortunately, not everyone with tax debt qualifies for the program.

-In a nutshell, the Offer in Compromise is a settlement or agreement between you and the IRS.
+In a nutshell, the OIC is a settlement or agreement between you and the IRS.
 The IRS is like any other creditor.
 If you can convince them that you can’t afford to pay your entire debt, they prefer you pay something over nothing.
-Let’s say you owe the IRS $50,000 and there is no way you can afford to repay that amount before the 10-year statute of limitations (the period of time the IRS has to collect taxes ends.
-You have two options.
-You can wait out the 10-year statute of limitations or pay an offer in compromise.
+Let’s say you owe the IRS $50,000, and there is no way you can afford to repay that amount before the 10-year statute of limitations (the period of time the IRS has to collect taxes).
+You have two options: 1) You can wait out the 10-year statute of limitations or 2) pay an OIC.

-Although just waiting for the statute of limitations to expire may seem like an attractive option, few people go down that route.
-Remember the IRS can seize all your assets, including your wages and savings, and you will probably have bad credit for years.
+Although just waiting for the statute of limitations to expire may seem like an attractive option, few people go down that road.
+Remember, the IRS can seize all your assets, including your wages and savings, and you will probably have bad credit for years.
 The risk of just waiting is too high, so the offer in compromise is often a better path because it allows the IRS to assess your collection potential.

-What are the chances the IRS will approve your Offer in Compromise?
+What are the chances that the IRS will approve my request for an OIC?

-How does the IRS calculate the minimum offer in compromise it will accept?
+How does the IRS calculate the minimum offer it will accept?

-The IRS formula to calculate your offer in compromise is a two-step process based on your monthly cash flow and the value of your assets, so the IRS can estimate your “reasonable collection potential.”
+The IRS formula to calculate your OIC is a two-step process based on your monthly income and the value of your assets, so the IRS can estimate your “reasonable collection potential.”
 The OIC formula, which determines what you’re able to pay, looks like this:

 Let’s break that formula into its two main components.

-First, the IRS needs to determine how much you could afford to pay every month if you were to arrange a standard installment agreement.
-To calculate this, the IRS reviews your income by asking for your pay stubs or a recent profit and loss statement if you own a business.
+First, the IRS needs to determine how much you can pay every month if you were to arrange a standard installment agreement or payment plan.
+To calculate this, the IRS reviews your income by asking for your pay stubs or a recent profit and loss statement if you own a small business.

-The IRS then needs to know the dollar amount of your allowable living expenses.
-These are basic monthly expenses, such as housing, utilities, car (non-luxury) payments, clothing, and food.
+The IRS then needs to know the dollar amount of all of your allowable living expenses, such as housing, utilities, car (non-luxury) payments, clothing, and food.
 Notice the IRS may require you to limit your living expenses to levels it considers “reasonable.”

-The IRS then subtracts your allowable living expenses to your income to see how much you could afford to pay every month.
-This amount will be used to determine the offer in compromise.
+The IRS then subtracts your allowable living expenses from your income to assess your ability to pay.
+This amount, your monthly disposable income, will be used to determine the offer amount for your OIC.

 Second, the IRS estimates the value of your assets.
-This includes your car, house, retirement plan, jewelry, and other valuables.
-How is your stuff valued?
-First the IRS deducts any loans or mortgages you have on each asset and reduces its value by 20%.
-Let’s say your own a house worth $200,000 but you still owe $195,000 on it.
-For the purposes of your offer in compromise, your house is worth $4,000 ($5,000 x 0.8).
-Add to that the $1,000 you have in your bank account.
-Your car is worth $10,000 but you still owe $8,000.
-Apply the 20% asset value reduction and your car is worth $1,600.
-Your total asset valuation is $6,600.
+Assets include categories like your car, house, retirement plan, jewelry, and all other family valuables.
+How are your possessions valued?
+First, the IRS deducts any loans or mortgages you have on each asset and reduces its value by 20%.
+Let’s say you own a house worth $200,000, but you still owe $195,000 on it.
+For the purposes of your offer amount, your house is worth $4,000 ($5,000 x 0.8).

-Dave L., wrote about his offer in compromise success story on a review for Optima Tax Relief on our reviews page.
+Dave L. wrote about his OIC success story on a review for Optima Tax Relief on our reviews page.

 We just completed an “Offer in Compromise” with the help of Optima Tax Relief.
 It turned out to be a very complicated and time-consuming affair.
 The situation had really gotten out of hand, and we were being attacked from all directions.
 Optima stepped in and stopped the calls and letters right away, as representation seems to make all the difference.
 After that, the process became a series of steps where we were guided through what the IRS wanted, and what Optima needed from us.
 As the steps progressed, we started to see some results and we were kept in the loop as to where we were and what was needed next.
-This was NOT an instantaneous process, but we believe that we were serviced to the best of their ability throughout the journey.
-We were instructed on how to stay compliant and how to get the IRS to cooperate.
+This was NOT an instantaneous process, but we believe that we were serviced to the best of their ability throughout the journey….
 A little over 4-years later, part of the problem disappeared through the statute of limitations, and finally, we were told that the IRS had accepted what we offered for the remainder of the debt.
 We ended up sending them approx. 10% of what the bill had grown to.
 We are very happy with the result and feel that they provided the service they promised, and stuck to it for the long haul.

 Should you apply by yourself or hire a professional tax relief firm?

-If you owe less than $5,000, you probably should try to negotiate with the IRS directly to arrive at an offer amount.
-Although tax relief firms are valuable assets to have on your side when negotiating a settlement with the IRS, their fees can outweigh the savings they generate when dealing with small tax debts.
+If the amount you owe is less than $5,000, you probably should try to negotiate your tax bill with the IRS directly to arrive at an offer amount.
+Although tax relief firms are valuable to have on your side when negotiating a settlement amount with the IRS, their cost can outweigh the savings they generate when dealing with small tax debt clients.

-However, if your tax debt is larger or you’re concerned about a tax audit, you should seriously consider hiring a certified tax relief company that has tax attorneys and CPAs on staff.
-Click here to get a free consultation with a senior tax professional.
-Find out, for free, what tax relief programs you qualify for.
+However, if your tax bill amount is larger or you’re concerned about a tax audit, you should seriously consider hiring a tax attorney or a tax relief firm that has tax attorneys on its staff.
+Click here to get a free consultation with a senior tax pro.

 The cost of these services can be well worth it to taxpayers struggling to navigate the IRS’s payment process.
-SuperMoney only recommend tax relief companies that offer affordable fees, provide payment options, and have CPAs and tax attorneys on staff.
+SuperMoney only recommend tax relief companies that offer affordable fees, provide payment options, and have tax attorneys on staff.